 But before I break this list down for you, I want to answer a couple of important questions:

-I can’t force you to report the cash you earn from the jobs below, but you should know that there are repercussions if you don’t.
-It’s entirely possible to get flagged by the IRS, audited, and you may face penalties.
+We can’t force you to report the cash you earn from the side jobs below, but you should know that there are repercussions if you don’t.
+It’s entirely possible to get flagged by the IRS, audited, and face penalties.

 Babysitting is one of the first under the table jobs people ever get.
 It can be a great gig for more than just teenagers, and you can easily make $20-$60 cash in an evening.